microprediction/microprediction/r_examples/README.md

 ## **1. Download Contest Names**

 We can download all of the contest names and then subset on different types of streams our models may excel at.
+Here we isolate just the `z1` streams.

 ```{r z1}
 # Download all of the contest names